Corn on the Cob is wonderful mid-summer but honestly; try making this Cilantro Honey Chile Butter Corn and it will go straight to amazing!

 I love that Golden Blossom Honey is 100% sourced from US beekeepers.
 It is comprised of three flowers – extra-white clover, sage buckwheat and orange blossom and is made between May and August of each year.
 I just love honey; but I really loved THIS honey.
 Take a peek at your market next time…it is worthy!

 Have I convinced you?
-I mean it…you MUST make this Cilantro, Honey and Chile Butter and then tell me you didn’t sneak some into your mouth from a spoon.
+I mean it…you MUST make this Cilantro Honey Chile Butter Corn and then tell me you didn’t sneak some into your mouth from a spoon.

-Before I go…I want to mention two things.
+Before I go…I want to mention one thing.
 First…see those lovely tomatoes; grown by my daughter on her condo porch.
 Makes a momma proud!
 They are so good…she is VERY lucky she still has some on her counter.

 Cilantro, Honey and Chile Butter for Grilled Corn